OE4AMW/cx300-control/README.md

 Detailed protocol specifications can be found at my blog post: [Reverse engineering the Polycom CX300 USB phone](https://bsmulders.com/2018/04/polycom-cx300/)

+My CX300 with Firmware 01.10.6.03 (used with Ubuntu 18.4) showed some differences in the protocol (see 'Changes').

 ## Changes
 This fork has following changes: